Efficient Object Manipulation to an Arbitrary Goal Pose: Learning-based Anytime Prioritized Planning: Learning-based Hierarchical Planning

 \subsection{Refinement}

-In the second stage, our intermediate pose planner is pre-trained based on the PCE without any interaction with the simulator, which largely improves the sample efficiency.
-However, considering the data distribution deviation between the pre-trained PCE and the manipulator execution cost space, we add an extra stage to refine the IPP and PCE with data sampled from the interaction with the simulator.
-By training the whole hierarchical planner in an end-to-end manner, we can further match the data distribution, as well as improve the performance, especially for IPP.
+In the second stage, our {reorientation} pose planner is pre-trained based on the PCE without any interaction with the simulator, which largely improves the sample efficiency.
+However, considering the data distribution deviation between the pre-trained PCE and the manipulator execution cost space, we add an extra stage to refine the PCE and RPP with data sampled from the interaction with the simulator {Note that PCE is supervised by the online real planning cost and RPP is trained in the same manner in Sec. \ref{RPP}}.
+By training the whole hierarchical planner in an end-to-end manner, we can further match the data distribution, as well as improve the performance, especially for RPP.
 Finally, the generated $Q$-value is employed to prioritize the enumeration based search for significant efficiency improvement.